garrettmmoore/liri-node-app/README.md

     2. client_secret
 4. After you've added your keys, you can now run a command.
 LIRI knows 4 commands.
     1. my-tweets
-    2. spotify-this-song '<song name here>'
+    2. spotify-this-song 'song name here'
-    3. movie-this '<movie name here>'
+    3. movie-this 'movie name here'
     4. do-what-it-says
 5. To use LIRI, open up your terminal and type 'node liri.js "whatever command you choose" in the command line.